MikePohatu/Birdsnest-Explorer/documentation/console/visualizer/advanced-search/README.md

 * [Sharing Searches](#Sharing-Searches)

 ## Overview
-The BirdsNest advanced search tool is designed to allow searching for specific 'paths' within the interconnected data stored in the database.
+The Birdsnest Explorer advanced search tool is designed to allow searching for specific 'paths' within the interconnected data stored in the database.

 ### Advanced Search Items
 The advanced search box is designed to visually represent your search in a way that is similar to the graph view.